akuklev/HOCC/xat.md

 Note that since we can have both large XATs and the finitistic core set theory, we can build set theoretic model of the theory in the theory itself.

+Annotations:

+@Decidable
+@Inductive Nat

+@Algebraic
+@Inductive GroupPrototype -- decidable index, but is allowed to be quotient type, thus have verifiable but not falsifieable equality

+Operation on morphism uses its shadow operation on objects how can we state the requirement for shadow operation to be functorial?

+MonoidalCategory[\Ob : *, (⊗) : Monoid[Ob], ...]